 Provides opportunity for the student to implement the objectives identified in NURS 615.
 Students may select experiences from a variety of clinical settings appropriate to the course focus.
 Three clinical hours weekly.
-This course must be taken as a co-requisite to NURS 615.
+The course must be taken as a co-requisite to NURS 615.
 Prerequisite or co-requisite: NURS 601.
 Fall, annually and as needed.

-NURS 620: CLINICAL DECISION MAKING I
+NURS 620: Clinical Decision Making I

 This course emphasizes clinical data-gathering skills, diagnostic reasoning, and clinical problem-solving for application in NURS 630 and NURS 640 directed toward the management of health problems of clients throughout the lifespan.
 Critical thinking skills are emphasized and honed and are used to amplify common sense, intuition, and simple reasoning.
 Emphasis is placed upon the analysis and synthesis of client data for diagnosis and for identification of appropriate nursing and other therapeutic interventions to be used by the advanced practice nurse.
 Two lecture hours weekly.
-This course is required as a prerequisite to all other clinical nursing courses.
+The course must be taken concurrently with NURS 621.
+The course is required as a prerequisite to all other clinical nursing courses.
 Prerequisite: NURS 615 and NURS 616.
 Spring, annually and as needed.